|

 draught.
 "The elfs lady caught the villain just in

-"So you guards all have extra work
+"So you guards all have extra work?"
+Wolfram prompted.

-"Oh yes, there are two pairs of guards on every staircase,
+"Oh, yes; there are two pairs of guards on every staircase,

 there are guards following the rest of the elves wherever they